 Develop a data synchronization task

-For more information about the procedure, see Configure a real-time sync task for a full database.
+For configuration steps, see Configure a real-time sync task for a full database.

 FAQ

-DB2 is a relational database management system (RDBMS) that provides query interfaces with strong consistency.
-For example, if another data source writes data to the database while a sync task is running, DB2 Reader does not retrieve the updated data because of the database's snapshot feature.
+DB2 is a relational database management system (RDBMS) with strong consistency query interfaces.
+In single-threaded mode, DB2 Reader reads a consistent snapshot—if another source writes data while the task runs, DB2 Reader does not retrieve those updates.

-DB2 Reader uses Java Database Connectivity (JDBC) to extract data.
-JDBC is natively compatible with various encodings and performs encoding conversion at the underlying layer.
-Therefore, you do not need to specify an encoding for DB2 Reader.
-DB2 Reader can automatically detect and transcode the encoding.
+No. DB2 Reader uses Java Database Connectivity (JDBC) to extract data.
+JDBC handles encoding conversion at the underlying layer, so DB2 Reader automatically detects and transcodes the encoding.

-For new append-only data, you can configure DB2 Reader to add a `WHERE` clause that uses the maximum auto-increment ID from the previous synchronization.
+• For append-only data, configure a where clause using the maximum auto-increment ID from the previous synchronization run.

 Appendix: Script demo and parameter description